The True Cost of Free Digital Signage Software

 Final Thoughts: Is Free Digital Signage Worth It?

-Free digital signage software can be a smart way to get started.
+For some, it can be a smart way to get started.
 If you’re managing a small setup or testing out what digital signage can do, it’s a low-risk option.

 So ask yourself: is this just a quick solution, or part of a long-term strategy?